Sunflower Bound with a Sub-Logarithmic Base: Motivation, Basic Terminology and Related Facts

 In this paper, we verify\footnote{ Extensive additional information on the proof can be found in \cite{blog}. } the following statement. \begin{theorem} There exists $c \in \R_{>0}$ such that for every $k, m \in \Z_{>2}$, a family $\FF$ of sets each of cardinality $m$ includes a $k$-sunflower if $ |\FF| \ge \lp \frac{c k^2 \ln m}{\ln \ln m} \rp^m $.

 \end{theorem}

-Here a {\em $k$-sunflower} means a family of $k$ different sets with a common pairwise intersection called {\em core}, and $\ln$ stands for natural logarithm.
+Here a {\em $k$-sunflower} means a family of $k$ different sets with a common pairwise intersection called the {\em core}, and $\ln$ stands for natural logarithm.

-This updates the current best-known bound $(c \ln m)^m$ for the case $k=3$ \cite{ALWZ20}, with an asymptotically smaller base $O \lp \frac{\ln m}{\ln \ln m} \rp$ of the exponential lower bound.
-It could be a step forward to devising proof of the {\em sunflower conjecture} \cite{E81} whose status has not been determined since the {\em sunflower lemma} was proven in 1960.
+This updates the current best-known result $(c \ln m)^m$ for the case $k=3$ \cite{ALWZ20}, with an asymptotically smaller base $O \lp \frac{\ln m}{\ln \ln m} \rp$ of the exponential lower bound.
+It could be a step forward to proof of the {\em sunflower conjecture} \cite{E81} whose status has not been determined since the {\em sunflower lemma} \cite{blog} was proven in 1960.